Created by CK-12/Adapted by Christine Miller

 Cell Theory

-According to , all living things are made of cells, and living cells come only from other living cells.
+According to cell theory, all living things are made of cells, and living cells come only from other living cells.
 Each living thing begins life as a single cell.
 Some living things, including bacteria, remain single-celled.
 Other living things, including plants and animals, grow and develop into many cells.
 Your own body is made up of an amazing 100 trillion cells.
 But even you — like all other living things — began life as a single cell.

 Watch this TED-Ed video about the origin of cell theory: